London to Amsterdam

 -

-We’ll set off from Orpington in London shortly after 7.00 am before the morning rush hour.
-As it is day 1 there are frequent stops and the pace is gentle to give us the opportunity to get into the challenge.
-It won’t take too long for us to wind our way out of London and enter the peace and quiet of the Kent countryside.
+We’ll set off from London shortly after 9.00 am, just after the morning rush hour.
+As it is day 1, there are frequent stops and the pace is gentle to give us the opportunity to get into the challenge.
+It won’t take too long for us to wind our way out of London and enter the peace and quiet of the countryside.

-The morning ride is sometimes described as hilly, we’ll be honest, it is, but this is the toughest section of the whole ride.
+The morning ride is varied, and we’ll be honest, it is, but this is the toughest section of the whole ride.
 After regular stops to recharge, we’ll stop at a lovely country pub for a really well-earned lunch.

-After lunch, we will continue our journey to Dover, but you’ll be pleased to hear, the route is predominately flat, with only one late hill into Dover.
+After lunch, we will continue our journey to Harwich, but you’ll be pleased to hear, the route is varied.

 -

 You’ll be pleased to hear that the route on day 2 is very flat.
-Cycling starts around 7.00amalong a beautiful coastal route.
-After a number of short stops, and having covered 36-miles, we will take a break from cycling for breakfast.
+Cycling starts around 9.00am along a beautiful coastal route.
+After a number of short stops, we will take a break from cycling for second breakfast.

-After breakfast, we will be back on the road for a stretch to Breskens, which is where we take the ferry across the estuary to Vlissingen.
-There will be plenty of stops in this section and a nice lunch to enjoy at the end of it.
+After breakfast, we will be back on the road for a stretch to Delft & Rotterdam, which is where cross the Erasmus Bridge to Kinderdijk, which will be our Lunch stop.

-After a 30-minute ferry journey, we will have just 35 miles (58km) to Ouddorp, our final destination for day 2.
-Again there will be plenty of snack stations along the beautiful coastal route.
+After lunch we will cycle to Utrecht, again there will be plenty of snack stations along the beautiful canal route.

 -

-By now, your legs may be aching and fatigue may be setting in, so we won’t get you out of bed too early.
-We’ll gather after a full breakfast and aim to set off by 8.00am.
-There are a few hills to conquer on this leg, but by now you’ll be ready for them.
+By now, your legs may be aching, and fatigue may be setting in, so we won’t get you out of bed too early.
+We’ll gather after a full breakfast and aim to set off by 9.00am.
+There are no hills to conquer on this leg, but some beautiful countryside views.